pusher-community/real-time-laravel/getting-started/laravel-app.md

 So, let's create a Laravel app.

 <div class="alert alert-info">
     This workshop has been written using Laravel 5.1.
-So, it's assumed you have Laravel installed.
+So, it's assumed you have Laravel installer or <a href="https://getcomposer.org/"></a> installed.
 If not, please following the <a href="http://laravel.com/docs/5.1/installation">official Laravel installation guide</a>.
 </div>

 ## Create a Laravel app